deconlabs/Casper/README.md

 # casper-paper.github.io
-Supplementary code for the experiments/figures in the paper "Incentive Analysis of Hybrid PoW/PoS Casper the Friendly Finality Gadget Using PRESTO", ported to JavaScript.
+Supplementary code for the experiments/figures in the paper "Incentive Analysis of Casper the Friendly Finality Gadget as a PoW/PoS Hybrid Using PRESTO", ported to JavaScript.

 By visiting https://casper-paper.github.io, the experiments can be run from within the browser.